EPS Momentum logo

 Chart Main picture

 Charts can also be customized using the settings gear on their top right side.
 Further customization is available to include dozens of technical studies using the “Indicators” link on the top left.
 Price movement can be illustrated using a number of different chart styles by clicking on the candle icon next to the indicators button.
 The left side of the chart includes 12 drawing tools.
+The charting technology is provided by TradingView.
+Keep track the most important cryptos like bitcoin usd, eth usd and much more.

 DATA POINTS